claestom/lawcostoptseries/03_Log_Centralization_Commitment_Tiers/article.md

 - **Consolidated billing**: Link workspaces across different subscriptions to one cluster
 - **Flexible billing attribution**: Choose between cluster-level or workspace-proportional billing

-**Key Cost Advantage - Data Aggregation**: The most compelling cost benefit of dedicated clusters is the ability to combine data ingestion across multiple workspaces to reach commitment tier thresholds.
+**Key Cost Advantage via Data Aggregation**: The most compelling cost benefit of dedicated clusters is the ability to combine data ingestion across multiple workspaces to reach commitment tier thresholds.
 This is ideal for scenarios where individual workspaces might only ingest 20-50 GB/day, but collectively across 5-10 workspaces, you reach the 100+ GB/day minimum for significant volume discounts.
 An example below:

 ![pricediff](./screenshots/pricediff.png)